Date of Award

 Santa Clara : Santa Clara University, 2016.

 Digital forms are becoming increasingly more prevalent but the ease of creation is not.
 Web Forms are difficult to produce and validate.
 This design project seeks to simplify this process.
 This project is comprised of two parts: a logical programming language (Uniform) and a web application.

 Uniform is a language that allows its users to define logical relationships between web elements and apply simple rules to individual inputs to both validate the form and manipulate its components depending on user input.
 Uniform provides an extra layer of abstraction to complex coding.

 The web app implements Uniform to provide business-level programmers with an interface to build and manage forms.
 Users will create form templates, manage form instances, and cooperatively complete forms through the web app.

 Uniform’s development is ongoing, it will receive continued support and is available as open-source.
 The web application is software owned and maintained by HP Inc. which will be developed further before going to market.

 Novak, Sawyer; Palmquist, Reid; and Parker, Douglas, "Uniform: The Form Validation Language" (2016).
-Computer Engineering Senior Theses.
+Computer Science and Engineering Senior Theses.
 72.